 An international adoption requires numerous unique steps that may or may not be included in the agency’s overall adoption fees.
-Some of the paperwork that may be needed, and unusual circumstances that may arise in international adoptions, include the following:
+Some of the paperwork that may be needed, and unusual circumstances that may arise in international adoption, include the following:

 – A dossier of documents for the Immigration and Naturalization Service; This generally will include a fingerprint check, proof of U.S. citizenship, marriage certificate, divorce papers, evidence of financial support, medical exam, and birth certificates for the parents as well as the child.